appson/composer/docs/api-ref/icomposer.md

 life-cycle management of component instances, are thread-safe and prevent creation of multiple component instances (when cached) even if called concurrently.

+#### IComposer is a Contract itself

+The `IComposer` interface is itself marked with `[Contract]` attribute, and automatically registered in the Composer upon creation of the `ComponentContext` class.
+So, you can reach an instance of the `IComposer` similar to any other components in the composition (like as a constructor argument, using `[ComponentPlug]` on a property or a field, ...)

 ## Configuration